tarunjana/noteworthy/template/main.typ

   author: "Your Name",
   contact-details: "https://example.com", // Optional: Maybe a link to your website, or phone number
   toc-title: "Table of Contents",
-)
+  watermark: "DRAFT", // Optional: Watermark for the document )

 // Write here